simplex-chat/simplex-chat/simplex-messaging-implementation.md

 ## Privacy requirements

-Simplex messaging server implementations MUST NOT:
+Simplex messaging server implementations MUST NOT create, store or send to any other servers:
-- create any logs of the client requests in the production environment.
+- logs of the client requests in the production environment.
-- create any history of deleted connections or retrieved (and removed) messages.
+- history of deleted connections or retrieved (and removed) messages.
-- create any history of connection updates and store old keys or URIs.
-- create any snapshots of the database they use to store connections and messages (instead simplex messaging clients must manage redundancy by using more than one simplex messaging server, e.g., as described in [graph-chat protocol][3]).
+- snapshots of the database they use to store connections and messages (instead simplex messaging clients must manage redundancy by using more than one simplex messaging server, e.g., as described in [graph-chat protocol][3]).
-- create/store any other information that may undermine privacy or [forward secrecy][4] of communication between clients using simplex messaging server.
+- any other information that may compromise privacy or [forward secrecy][4] of communication between clients using simplex messaging server.

 ## REST API